HajagosNorbert/SZTE-alg/README.md

-# University Algorithms & Datastructures class
+# University Algorithms & Data Structures class

 This is where I put the algorithms that I write based on the problem description our professor gives.